tony421/Freelance_Lelux/README.md

 	- Add more "Health Fund" which are "Cessnock District...", "Teachers Union Health" and "Teacher Federation Health"
 	- Correct "Provider No" of "CBHS Health..."

-Deployment Instruction: 27 July 2016 [Lastest]
+Deployment Instruction: 27 July 2016
 	- therapist/therapist-manage.js : no scrolling
 	- report/report.php : new reports
 	- master-page/menu.php : new menu